trueos/trueos-docs/trueos-handbook/postinstall.rst

 has several configuration options:

-* **user:** Upon first login, the created **username** (from :ref:`Create a User Screen`) is the only available login user.
+* **user:** Upon first login, the created **username** (from :ref:`Create a User`) is the only available login user.
 If additional users are created using the |sysadm|
   `User Manager <https://sysadm.us/handbook/client/sysadmclient.html#user-manager>`_,
   they will be added to the drop-down menu for more login choices.
 PCDM does not allow logging in as the *root* user.
 Instead, whenever a